 There may be occasions where we need to send your data outside the EU.
 This would cover situations where we need to deal with international aspects of our clients matter, and instruct overseas organisations to assist.
 For example, when you are residing in another country, and we need to serve you with Court papers.
 We will not need to seek your consent in these circumstances as there is a legal need to transfer the information.

 We will only retain your personal information for as long as necessary to carry out the legal work, establish or defend legal actions that could be made against us or our client, and to comply with obligations under the law.
-For example, should you default on [loan/mortgage] payments in the future, and we are re-instructed by our client, we may use information that was passed to us at the start of our involvement.
+For example, should the mortgage and/ or loan and/or other finance agreement and/or guarantee and/or other security document payments be defaulted on in the future, and we are re-instructed by our client, we may use information that was passed to us at the start of our involvement.

 You have a right to request a copy of the personal information we hold about you, known as a data subject access request.
 You also have the right to request that information we hold about you which may be incorrect, or which has been changed since you first told us, is updated or removed.
 These requests are free of charge and can be sent to Risk Manager, TLT LLP, 1 Redcliff Street, Bristol, BS1 6TP, or to GDPR@tltsolicitors.com.